TrainStream/Yu-Gi-Oh-Rush-Database-English/README.md

 * Optional alphabetical sorting for the translated deck category/tag labels on the deck search page
 * Export deck pages to EDOPro .ydk files or copy them as ydke:// URLs (card id database hosted in this repository)
 * This repository hosts an exported Yugipedia card database.
 The script checks it first, then falls back to Yugipedia for missing cards.
 This is because Yugipedia is often unstable.
-* Added experimental Google Translate controls for deck titles and comments (disabled by default).
+* Experimental Google Translate controls for deck titles and comments (disabled by default).
   * On the deck search and deck pages.
 It takes some time.
   * Opens a Google Translate tab in the browser and closes it when the translation is complete.